 Sometimes when a Steam link is used to run non-Steam game, the host computer thinks the connected controller is a mouse & keyboard.
 If Steam thinks that your Xbox Controller is a mouse & keyboard, here’s how you can fix the problem.

-Although the exact cause of this problem is not known, it is believed a specific setting in Steam PC app might be the reason why an Xbox controller appears as a mouse or keyboard.
+Although the exact cause of this problem is not known, it is believed a specific setting in the Steam PC app might be the reason why an Xbox controller appears as a mouse or keyboard.
 Here’s how you can fix the problem quickly.

 Xbox Controller detected as Mouse and Keyboard